Grahamstown, Eastern Cape, South Africa

 -

-Grahamstown Ladies Hockey Club on Tour, 1923 Grahamstown Ladies Hockey Club on Tour 1923, On tour – 1923, Team photograph with hockey players wearing dark skirts and white shirts, striped caps on their heads, Group photograph, Black and white photograph, Outdoor photograph, Standing hockey players holding hockey sticks, Back Row: J. Milroy, I. Keey, Mr. Sherman, D. Wallace, P. Greenway, D. Wallace, Middle Row: J. Brook, E. Wallace, M. Style, Front Row: L. Milroy, K. Wetr (Captain), D. Keey.
+Grahamstown Ladies Hockey Club on Tour 1923, On tour – 1923, Team photograph with hockey players wearing dark skirts and white shirts, striped caps on their heads, Group photograph, Black and white photograph, Outdoor photograph, Standing hockey players holding hockey sticks, Back Row: J. Milroy, I. Keey, Mr. Sherman, D. Wallace, P. Greenway, D. Wallace, Middle Row: J. Brook, E. Wallace, M. Style, Front Row: L. Milroy, K. Wetr (Captain), D. Keey. -

 -